sushil1024/NoClickbait/README.md

 # NoClickbait Browser Extension

 Anti Clickbait Browser Extension that replaces all images on YouTube.com video thumbnail with a static image when enabled.
-Goal of this project is to avoid Clickbait.
+Goal of this project is to avoid Clickbait on Youtube.

 # Installation